aartinayak/SQL/README.md

 Hi there!
-I am on a journey to get better at Data structures, algorithms and complex problem solving and I am trying to document the same.
+I am on a journey to get better at data structures, algorithms and complex problem solving and this is me trying to document the same.

 - Here I have tried to solve some database related problems using the SQL language.
-- These problems are taken from - https://leetcode.com
+- Some of these problems are taken from - https://leetcode.com